Preparing for your appointment

 - You may be placed on a brief hold during the booking procedure to ensure we can find the best match for your needs.
 Thank you for your patience.

 - If you have records at another clinic, please have them sent to us before your appointment.
 Our fax number is: 719-539-2128.
 For email please send them to email@example.com

 - Prepare a list of your animals current medications, diet, allergies (if known), supplements and a brief summary of your reason for visiting.

 - Write down a list of questions you wish to discuss with the doctor.

 - Arrive 10 minutes early to complete paperwork.

 - If you are a new client or bringing a new pet, please arrive 15-20 mins before your scheduled time.

 - Walk your dog outside prior to the appointment.

-- If indicated by our team please collect and bring in the pet’s most recent urine or stool sample.
+- If having urinary or stool issues, please collect and bring in the pet’s most recent urine or stool sample.

 - Avoid feeding your pet just prior to the appointment time.